rihardsbelinskis/r1_pr3fl0p_b0t/README.md

 * Multi-tabling (recognizes the amount of tables played (1-6));
 * Support different sites (at least 888 and PokerStars);

 DISCLAIMER: I am not responsible for the use of r1h4rd5_pr3fl0p_b0t at real money tables!
-Using any kind of 3rd party software in online poker is strictly prohibited and can result in a permanent ban of your account as well as money confiscation.
+Using any kind of 3rd party software in online poker is strictly prohibited and can result in a permanent ban of your account, as well as money confiscation.
 This software is intended for entertainment purposes only!